troydm/troydm.github.io/source/_posts/2015-01-25-write-you-a-monad-for-no-particular-reason-at-all.markdown

 {% endcodeblock %}

 We can also fold a value over collection using a function.
-So basically if we have initial value of **A**, *Collection* of **B** and function that takes **A** *->* **B** *->* **A** we can fold it over by applying the function to an initial value and first object in *Collection* and then repeating the process with the result of this application with the rest of the *Collection*'s objects.
+So basically if we have initial value of **A**, *Collection* of **B** and function that takes **A** *->* **B** *->* **A** we can fold it over by applying the function to an initial value and first object in *Collection* and then repeating the process with the result of this application with the rest of the *Collection* objects.
 In functional programming this is usually called left fold.

 {% codeblock lang:java %}